 (Interestingly enough, if you’re questioning whether or not to return to work at all, you should know that these numbers change after another six months.
 Twelve months after moms go back to work, working mothers tend to have better or equal mental health compared to moms who did not return.
 This confirms what you pretty much already suspect: that these sort of things are really the hardest early on.)

-In the days, weeks, and months after he is born, he will be doing some serious adjusting to the light, sounds, and feel of his new world.
-It’s important for you or your partner to be around Baby as often as possible, to reassure him through skin-to-skin contact, care, and love.
+In the days, weeks, and months after she is born, she will be doing some serious adjusting to the light, sounds, and feel of her new world.
+It’s important for you or your partner to be around Baby as often as possible, to reassure her through skin-to-skin contact, care, and love.

 Paid leave is ideal, and it’s a standard in all but one of the world’s 41 industrialized countries – looking at you, United States.
 But even if your leave isn’t paid, it can still help your job in certain ways.